hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 ```
 ## Building Horovod
 Now you are ready to build Horovod as a conda virtual environment:
-1. load modules
+1. load modules:
 ```
 module load gcc/10.2.0 cuda/11.4 cudampi/openmpi-4.1.1 cmake/3.16.9
 ```
-2. create a new conda virtual environment and activate the environment.
+2. create a new conda virtual environment and activate the environment:
 ```
 [glogin01]$ conda create -n horovod
 [glogin01]$ conda activate horovod
 ```
-3. install the pytorch conda package & the tensorflow pip package
+3. install the pytorch conda package & the tensorflow pip package:
 ```
 (horovod) [glogin01]$ conda install pytorch==1.12.0 torchvision==0.13.0 torchaudio==0.12.0 cudatoolkit=11.3 -c pytorch
 (horovod) [glogin01]$ pip install tensorflow-gpu==2.10.0
 ```
-4. install the horovod pip package with support for tensorflow and pytorch with NCCL, MPI and GLOO enabled
+4. install the horovod pip package with support for tensorflow and pytorch with NCCL, MPI and GLOO enabled:
 ```
 (horovod) [glogin01]$ HOROVOD_GPU_OPERATIONS=NCCL HOROVOD_WITH_TENSORFLOW=1 HOROVOD_WITH_PYTORCH=1 HOROVOD_WITH_MPI=1 HOROVOD_WITH_GLOO=1 pip install --no-cache-dir horovod
 ```